Formal Series of Generalised Functions and Their Application to Deformation Quantisation: Conclusions

 \section{Conclusions}

 In our paper we discuss a few possible extensions of the theory of generalised functions over the space of formal series of smooth functions.
+Constructions of those extensions are natural.

-Their constructions are natural.
-Problems appear when one tries to introduce positivity of these formal series.
-Difficulties origin from the fact that on one hand we do not refer to any fixed value of the deformation parameter and on the other hand we ask whether a result of functional action is nonnegative.
-An additional obstacle takes place in the algebra $ (C^{\infty}[\lambda^{-1},\lambda]]({\cal M}), *)$ because the product $\overline{\varphi} * \varphi$ may be locally negative.
-Thus e.g. for the Moyal algebra $ (C^{\infty}[\lambda^{-1},\lambda]]({\mathbb R}^2), *_M)$ positive functionals cannot be of a compact support.
+Problems appear when one tries to introduce nonnegativity of the proposed formal series.
+The property of nonnegativity is crucial for possible physical applications because states are represented by such functionals.
+There are two main causes of the difficulties.
+One obstacle originates from the fact that on the one hand we do not refer to any fixed value of the deformation parameter and on the other hand we ask whether the result of functional action is nonnegative.
+The second one is related to the $*$-- product.
+As we showed, in some algebras $ (C^{\infty}[\lambda^{-1},\lambda]]({\cal M}), *)$ the product $\overline{\varphi} * \varphi$ may be locally negative.
+In turn there is clear tension between quantum mechanical arguments and the postulate of compactness of supports of states.

 Another challenge are eigenstates of quantum observables.
 They are usually represented by formal series of generalised functions containing arbitrary negative powers of the deformation parameter.
 And such series are not distributions over the set of smooth functions.